MSc in Environmental and Occupational Health: Career Path

 • A resume or CV outlining the applicant's relevant education, work experience, and other relevant qualifications

 Some programs may also require applicants to submit scores from standardized tests such as the Graduate Record Examination (GRE).
-It is important to check with the specific institution and program to confirm their specific eligibility requirements.
+It is essential to check with the specific institution and program to confirm their eligibility requirements.

 Knowledge and Skills

-An MSc in Environmental and Occupational Health program aims to provide students with a comprehensive understanding of the environmental and occupational factors that impact human health, as well as the skills and knowledge needed to address these challenges.
+An MSc in Environmental and Occupational Health program aims to provide students with a comprehensive understanding of the environmental and occupational factors that impact human health and the skills and knowledge needed to address these challenges.
 Upon completion of the program, graduates may be expected to have the following knowledge and skills:

 • Knowledge of the principles and methods used to assess the potential health impacts of environmental exposures, including chemical, physical, and biological hazards